Cornell-Food-Safety-AI-Repository/Predicting-Listeria-spp.-presence-in-soil-samples/README.md

 knn: K-Nearest Neighbors

 gbm: Gradient Boosting Machine
+## Dependencies
+This project is built using Python and relies on several libraries for data processing and machine learning:
+Pandas

+Numpy

+Scikit-learn

+Keras

+TensorFlow
 # Performance of Various Models on the Dataset

 | Algorithm              | Epochs | Positive-Negative Ratio | Accuracy | Precision | Recall | F1 Score |